 Royal Bengal Tiger is an endangered species, estimated to be less than 2500 as of 2011 in the world.
 According to the camera trapping survey of 2013 February, it was estimated that there are 163–235 adult tigers in the forest of Nepal.

-And Please, do not forget to share the information.
+And Please, do not forget to share.